 Pedicabs are like a bicycle rickshaw.
 They have a person who pedals a passenger tricycle to get people to various places around town.
 They operate seasonally in the warmer summer months.

 Pick up an drop off locations are available at the Fenlands Recreation Centre, Train Station, Canoe Docks on the Bow River, IGA Downtown Supermarket, Moose Hotel, Ptarmigan Inn, Elk & Avenue Hotel, Mt Royal Parking Lot, Banff Springs Hotel.
 Call or text 1-403-812-1667 with your name and pick-up time & location. https://banffpedicabs.com/

 Banff Local Tours

 Without your own vehicle there are some attractions that are not going to be accessible other than by booking a tour.
-One such area is the Bow Valley Parkway (Hwy 1A) This is where the popular Johnston Canyon hiking trails are.
+Below are some tour company options you can try.